DaveGutHib/Project-Portfolio-3/README.md

 _Last developer comment was 9 years ago (2014 at time of writing).
 It is safe to assume the project is dead_

-A calculator still has value today even when playing the game, because health values are obfuscated behind a graphical _"HP bar"_ which, as it depletes, decreases in length and changes from yellow to red.
+A calculator still has value even when playing the game today, because health values are obfuscated behind a graphical **"HP bar"** which, as it depletes, decreases in length and changes from yellow to red.
 Excluding when players have 100% health, and 0% health (when they are defeated), players can never actually know exactly how much health they currently have.
 ![HP Bar Screenshot](assets/images/game_screenshot_hp_bars.png)
 _A full length health bar usually represents 1000 health.
 Ryu probably has 850 health remaining.
 Abel maybe has 300?
 Even within the game it's not very clear_